 World IA Day Seattle is happening on February 23rd!
 We have a great event ready for you where you will get to hear from professionals in the Seattle area, engage with the IA community, and have some fun.

-Tickets go on sale February 7, 2019!
+Tickets are on sale!
 Look at our Eventbrite page for details.

 2019 Theme: Design for Difference

 As designers, we are responsible for creating worlds of experiences, environments, services, and systems that impact millions of people – with lasting impacts.
 While we don’t have a Hippocratic Oath, it’s important for us to follow a similar goal to “do good” and “do not harm.”
 It is our responsibility as IAs to consider the consequences and impact our design decisions have on humanity and society as a whole.

 Research is a foundational step in the design process.
 It ensures that we understand and account for diverse user needs within communities, both in our own domains and globally.

 There is no average user.
 There is no norm.